 Can I take AOD-9604 with GLP-1 medications?

 Yes.
-AOD-9604 works through beta-3 adrenergic receptors on fat cells; GLP-1 agonists like tirzepatide and semaglutide work through GIP/GLP-1 receptors in the gut and brain.
-Completely different mechanisms with no interaction.
-The GLP-1 agonist does the heavy lifting (appetite suppression, primary fat loss); AOD adds a marginal lipolytic signal for stubborn areas once you're already lean.
-They don't need to be timed relative to each other — GLP-1 weekly, AOD daily AM fasted.
-The hierarchy: fundamentals → GLP-1 → tesamorelin → AOD.
+AOD-9604 works through beta-3 adrenergic receptors on fat cells; the GLP-1 agonists like tirzepatide and semaglutide work through GIP/GLP-1 receptors in the gut and brain.
+Different mechanisms, no interaction.
+The GLP-1 agonist carries the primary effect (appetite suppression, the bulk of the fat loss); AOD adds a marginal lipolytic signal that the recomposition rationale reserves for an already-lean body.
+The two do not need to be timed relative to each other — GLP-1 weekly, AOD daily AM fasted.
+The hierarchy runs fundamentals → GLP-1 → tesamorelin → AOD.

 How do I store AOD-9604?